jvm-bloggers/jvm-bloggers/README.md

 ## Contributing

 Wanna help?
 Please let me know (create an issue, comment on existing one so we don't duplicate work).
-This is a community driven open source project, so every help is appreciated!
+This is a community driven open source project, so any help is appreciated!

 #### Contact

-If you need direct contact, you can reach JVM Bloggers project at Mail from Google: jvmbloggers (at) (you know what).(you know what too) :)
+If you need direct contact, you can reach JVM Bloggers project at GMail: jvmbloggers (at) (you know what).(you know what too) :)